MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 # Deploying the Cloud App Security proxy for Azure AD apps

 > [!NOTE]
-> It is strongly recommended that you try the installation in a sandbox or testing environment before installing it in a production environment.
+> It is recommended that you try the installation in a sandbox or testing environment before installing it in a production environment.

 Follow these steps to configure Azure AD apps to be controlled by the Cloud App Security proxy.